DISPATCHES FROM EXOTIC LANDS

 • The Royal Livingstone – Located in the Mosi-oa-Tunya National Park within walking distance to the Falls, with gorgeous river frontage and zebras grazing immaculate lawns.

-• The River Club – A colonial style country club complete with croquet lawn, tennis courts and great tiger fishing.
+• The River Club – A colonial-style country club complete with croquet lawn, tennis courts and great tiger fishing.

-• Tongabezi – A heavenly riverside hide out with beautiful interiors that open on to the lazy Zambezi just a few miles upstream of the Falls.
+• Tongabezi – A heavenly riverside hideout with beautiful interiors that open onto the lazy Zambezi just a few miles upstream of the Falls.
 A place to rest and breathe.

-• Chundukwa River Lodge – Half an hour’s drive from the Falls in its own little haven, with its own veggie gardens for delicious home style dining.
-A well priced option.
+• Chundukwa River Lodge – Half an hour’s drive from the Falls in its own little haven, with its own veggie gardens for delicious home-style dining.
+A well-priced option.

 • Thorntree River Lodge – Set in set in Zambia’s Mosi-Oa-Tunya National Park just minutes from the Falls with super stylish design and dreamy river frontage.